evansm7/riscix_ide/README.md

 (In order of most to least conspicuous)

    - Interrupts!
 Well, on cards that support them.
 RISC OS doesn't get much benefit from IRQs, but RISC iX spends a lot of system time on polled transfers which could be spent elsewhere.
-   - Support more IDE podules
+   - Support more IDE podules (e.g. Castle 8-bit A30x0)
-   - Castle 16-bit IDE is a WIP/needs debugging
    - Support the 8-bit/A30x0 versions of Ian Stocks IDE and Castle IDE podules
    - Support A5000/A4000/A3020 native/82c711 IDE
    - Support character device access